GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravprisms.rst

 **-N**\ *trackfile*
     Specifies individual (x, y[, z]) locations where we wish to compute the predicted value.
-When this option is used there are no grids and the output data records are written to standard output (see **-bo** for binary output).
+When this option is used there are no grids involved and the output data records are written to standard output (see **-bo** for binary output).
     If *trackfile* has 3 columns we take the *z* value as our observation level; this level may be overridden via **-Z**.
+    **Note**: If **-G** is used to set an output file we will write the output table to that file instead of standard output.

 .. _-S: